-Mr Richard Weller is our History co-ordinator.
+Mr Richard Weller and Mrs Lauren Fitt are our History co-ordinators.

 A high-quality history education will help pupils gain a coherent knowledge and understanding of both Britain’s past and the past of the wider world.
 Our teaching should inspire children to want to know more about the past.
 Our intention is to help children to think and to analyse evidence as historians, exploring a wide range of rich information to draw their own conclusions.
 Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective and judgement.

 Subject outcomes are designed progressively over the key stages.